Practical use of the inout parameter in Swift

 Custom HTTP headers in a WKWebView request

 When you need to inject custom HTTP headers into WKWebView navigation requests, you run into a constraint: the WKNavigationDelegate method webView(_:decidePolicyFor:) lets you intercept navigations but not modify the underlying request directly.
-The inout pattern gives you a clean way to build and apply those mutations before loading.
+The inout pattern lets you build and apply those mutations before the load happens.

 1. Load